-ANAGEMENT SCHEME Projects or activities initiated by the Management Scheme and led by the Project Officer, with support from Relevant Authorities and key partners.
-These projects are not statutory and do not directly affect the features of the site. rkoji MSP 1.
-MONITORING PROJECTS AND DATA ANALYSIS Feature Interaction Action Outputs & Supporting Authorities and Delivery Timescale Priority All SAC and SPA features MSP 1a: Recreational Disturbance Monitoring - Record, measure and manage recreational activities in order to reduce any disturbance/damage to the protected features Outputs Comprehensive record of recreational activities taking place around the site Data to support the development of new focused voluntary codes of conducts with user groups Progress Indicators Reduced recreational disturbance around EMS Recruitment of volunteers to survey the site during the summer months and analyse data collected Maintenance or improvement of SAC/SPA conservation features NE MMO ERYC NEIFCA Other Orgs.
-RSPB YWT R 1.1 R 2.3 R 4.1/R 4.3 R 8.3 AV (A2) AV (A2) Continual year-round monitoring High SAC - Reef feature MSP 1b: Stock Assessments - Carry out stock assessments Outputs - Comprehensive data relating to the populations of edible crab and lobster FNLHC NEIFCA AV (A2) R 8.1/R 8.3
+Projects or activities initiated by the Management Scheme and led by the Project Officer, with support from Relevant Authorities and key partners.
+These projects are not statutory and do not directly affect the features of the site.

+MSP 1.
+MONITORING PROJECTS AND DATA ANALYSIS Feature Action Outputs & Supporting Authorities and Delivery Priority Interaction Progress Indicators FHMS R esponsibilities Timescale All SAC and SPA features MSP 1a: Recreational Disturbance Monitoring - Record, measure and manage recreational activities in order to reduce any disturbance/damage to the protected features Outputs Comprehensive record of recreational activities taking place around the site Data to support the development of new focused voluntary codes of conducts with user groups Progress Indicators Reduced recreational disturbance around EMS Recruitment of volunteers to survey the site during the summer months and analyse data collected Maintenance or improvement of SAC/SPA conservation features NE MMO LAs NEIFCA Other Orgs.
+RSPB YWT R 1.1 R 2.3 R 4.1/R 4.3 R 8.3 AV (A2) AV (A2) Continual year-round monitoring High SAC - No specific feature interaction identified SPA - Gannets and Kittiwakes MSP 1b: Monitoring of Litter in Seabird Nests - Record and monitor the level and type of litter found in seabird nests within the SPA Outputs A record of the levels and type of litter found in gannet and kittiwake nests, using productivity monitoring plots at RSPB Bempton Cliffs as a proxy for the whole site Data to support future management measures and impacts of marine pollution on sensitive species Progress Indicators Appropriate methodology agreed and established in partnership with Scarborough University Technical College Data collected on an annual basis by students from Scarborough University Technical College and shared with the Management Scheme NE MMO Other Orgs.
+RSPB UTC R 1.1 R 2.4 AV (A2/A3) AV (A2/A3) Annual monitoring pre and post breeding season Medium